Sectarian fury, Syrian turmoil pressure Iraq's Maliki

 For many Iraqi Sunni leaders, the Hashemi case was a clear example of political manipulation of the judiciary by a Shi'ite leader who they say controls the security forces by keeping a personal grip on the vital defence and interior ministries.

-A former Arabic teacher who worked his way up the ranks of the Shi'ite Islamist Dawa party, he has proved adept at playing Iraq's factions against one another, and juggling the tricky balance of the region's diplomacy.
+A former Arabic teacher who worked his way up the ranks of the Shi'ite Islamist Dawa party, he has proved adept at playing Iraq's political factions against one another, and maintaining a tricky balance in regional diplomacy.

-After Hashemi fled the country earlier this year, Maliki survived a short-lived boycott of parliament and the cabinet by the Sunni-backed Iraqiya party, which ended up more fractured, eventually strengthening the Shi'ite leader's hand.
+After Hashemi fled the country earlier this year, Maliki survived a short-lived boycott of parliament and the cabinet by the Sunni-backed Iraqiya party, which ended up more fractured and eventually strengthened the Shi'ite leader's hand.

-More recently, Maliki exploited splits in Kurdish and Sunni blocs to defeat an attempt by opponents to join forces with some of his Shi'ite allies to force a vote of no-confidence.

-Although Iraq is much quieter than at the peak of violence in 2006-07, Sunday's attacks followed a pattern that has emerged since the U.S. troops withdrew at the end of last year: every three or four weeks bombers strike on a massive scale across the country, killing scores of people in coordinated attacks.

 Iraq authorities quickly blamed Sunni insurgents seeking "sectarian pursuits and sedition" for Sunday's attacks that hit security forces and cafes and mosques in Shi'ite districts.

-No group claimed responsibility, but Iraqi security forces are battling a lethal mix of Sunni Islamist fighters, including a local al Qaeda wing and former members of Saddam's Baath party, all determined to undermine the Shi'ite-led government.
+No group claimed responsibility, but though violence is far from the peak seen in 2006-07, Iraqi security forces are still battling a lethal mix of Sunni Islamist fighters, including a local al Qaeda wing and former members of Saddam's Baath party, all determined to undermine the Shi'ite-led government.

 SYRIAN DIMENSION

-While weakened by years of fighting the U.S. forces, al Qaeda's local wing, the Islamic State of Iraq, has begun to benefit from funds and morale as Sunni Islamists have been crossing into neighbouring Syria to fight.
+While weakened by years of fighting the U.S. forces, security analysts say al Qaeda's local wing, the Islamic State of Iraq, has begun to benefit from funds and morale as Sunni Islamists have been crossing into neighbouring Syria to fight.

 "The terrorists may be trying to exacerbate any inter-communal tensions," said John Drake, a security analyst with AKE Group consultancy.
 "It doesn't show that the terrorists are in league with Hashemi, but it is very likely that they are trying to capitalise on the sectarian sensitivity of his case."

-The insurgents aim to tap broader disaffection among Iraqis impatient with government failures to restore full security and even basic services like electricity, more than nine years after the U.S. invasion.
+The insurgents aim to capitalise on broader disaffection among Iraqis impatient with government failures to restore basic services, more than nine years after the U.S. invasion.

-A larger question mark over the Iraq's longer-term stability may lie next door in Syria, where Sunnis are the majority and Sunni Islamists fighters are the core of the insurgency against Assad, whose Alawite minority is an offshoot of Shi'ite Islam and whose family has long been an ally of Shi'ite Iran.
+But a larger question mark over the country's longer-term stability may lie next door in Syria, where Islamists from its Sunni majority form a significant part of the forces trying to oust Assad, whose Alawite minority is an offshoot of Shi'ite Islam and whose family has long been a key Arab ally of Iran.

-Prime minister since 2006, Maliki has relied on Tehran's help to shore up domestic Shi'ite support behind him.
-Tehran and Damascus both backed his fragile new government after an inconclusive parliamentary election in 2010.
+Prime minister since 2006, Maliki has relied on Tehran's help to shore up domestic Shi'ite support behind him and Tehran and Damascus both backed his fragile new government after an inconclusive parliamentary election in 2010.

-Syria is delicate matter for Maliki.
-Iraqi and Iranian Shi'ite leaders fear a collapse of Assad's government could splinter Syria along sectarian lines, and eventually lead to the rise of a hardline Sunni regime hostile to Baghdad.

-When U.S. forces fought al-Qaeda and Sunni Islamists after the 2003 invasion, Iraqi leaders criticised Damascus for sheltering insurgents who slipped across the border.
-Baghdad worries former Baathists and other Sunni Islamists could again use Syria as a haven to strike at Iraq under a new regime.
+The emergence of Sunni Islamist power in Syria if Assad were to fall is a prospect that alarms both Iran and Iraq's Shi'ite leaders.
+But even if Assad's holds on in a stalemate, violence is already washing back from Syria into Iraq.

-Along the border, in Iraqi provinces that are a stronghold for Sunnis, many tribes share common ties and sympathies with their Syrian Sunni brethren over the frontier.
+Along the border, in Iraqi provinces that are a stronghold for the Sunnis, many tribes share common ties and sympathies with their Syrian Sunni brethren over the frontier:

-"Iraq will have a storm," said Sheikh Hatim Sulaiman, a chieftain of one of Anbar province's largest tribes.
-"In a few months Syria's crisis will likely end.
-And what comes next will be difficult for Iraq."
+"It's a war between a government and the people," said one Iraqi in Qaim, Emad Hammoud.
+"We are with the people."

-(Additional reporting by Aseel Kami and Raheem Salman; Editing by Alastair Macdonald and Peter Graff)
+(Additional reporting by Aseel Kami and Raheem Salman; Editing by Alastair Macdonald)

 BERLIN Former foreign minister Frank-Walter Steinmeier was elected Germany's president on Sunday, the 12th person to hold the largely ceremonial post in the post-war era.